top of page

 - May be required to pass a background check per school district guidelines

-MUSEUM STORE VOLUNTEER
+MUSEUM STORE OR ADMISSIONS

 • Location: Museum Store at the Shell Museum.